-People often ask our Wills and estate lawyers the following question – can a power of attorney change a Will in Australia?
-The answer is no, a power of attorney cannot change a Will.
-To understand why the answer to “can a power of attorney change a Will in Australia” is no, you must first read about what a power of attorney is.
+People ask our Wills and estate lawyers – can a power of attorney change a Will in Australia?
+The answer is no, a power of attorney can’t change a Will.
+To understand why the answer to “can a power of attorney change a Will in Australia” is no, you need to first understand what a power of attorney is.

-In this article, we are going to further explore the question of ‘can a power of attorney change a Will in Australia?’ and also look into the functions and purposes of a power of attorney.
+We will explain the factors to the answer of the question, ‘can a power of attorney change a Will in Australia?.’
+Additionally, we will also shed light on some of the functions and purpose of a power of attorney.

-Can a Power of Attorney Change a Will in Australia: Meaning of Power of Attorney
+Can a Power of Attorney Change a Will in Australia?

-A power of attorney is a legal document that authorises a trustee, a person or an organisation to act on behalf of a party to manage their assets, and make legal and financial decisions for them.
-It can either appoint one person or more than one person for these purposes.
-It is necessary for someone to look after your financial affairs in such circumstances.
+A power of attorney is a legal document that authorises a trustee, a person, or an organisation to act on behalf of a party to manage their assets and make legal and financial decisions for them.
+It can appoint one person or more than one person for these purposes.
+Someone has to look after your financial affairs in such circumstances.

 - operating bank accounts